nrwl/nx/docs/shared/node-server-tutorial/1-code-generation.md

 ---
-title: 'Node Standalone Tutorial - Part 1: Code Generation'
+title: 'Node Server Tutorial - Part 1: Code Generation'
 description: In this tutorial you'll create a backend-focused workspace with Nx.
 ---